School Library Research (SLR)

 SLR seeks to distribute major research findings worldwide through both electronic publication and linkages to substantive documents on the Internet.
 The primary audience for SLR includes academic scholars, school librarians, instructional specialists and other educators who strive to provide a constructive learning environment for all students and teachers.

-New Research Papers Published
+Two New Research Papers Published

 Previous SLR Volumes